networked-aframe/networked-aframe/README.md

 I'll write up a post on the answers to these questions soon (please [bug me](https://github.com/networked-aframe/networked-aframe/issues) about it if you're interested).

-By default the `socketio` adapter is used, which does not support audio and uses a TCP connection.
+By default the `wseasyrtc` adapter is used, which does not support audio and uses a TCP connection.
 This is not ideal for production deployments however due to inherent connection issues with WebRTC we've set it as the default.
-To use WebRTC instead of WebSockets, change the adapter to `webrtc`, which supports audio and uses a UDP.
+To support audio via WebRTC be sure the server is using https and change the adapter to `easyrtc` (this uses UDP).

 If you're interested in contributing to NAF a great opportunity is to add support for more adapters and send a pull request.